BALIST0N/SPT-Alternative-Launcher/README.md

 - profile editor : easily edit your skill, hideout, experience, and trader standings
 - profile creator : if its your first time or having fresh installation of SPT-AKI this application will prompt you to create a new profile :)

 to use it : download and simply move the .exe into the SERVER folder, at the root folder : )

 _ _ _ _ _ _
 ## About the code :
-this program run on .NET 6 SDK and winForms framework
+this program run on .NET 9.0 framwork and winForms

 no nuget packages installed
 majority of the functions and implementations are commented if you are curious how this thing work